medibloc/panacea-core/.gitbook/3-protocol-devs/1-dep-specs/6-incentives.md

 ### Budget Refund

-If consumers want to stop being provided data and refund for the rest of their budget, they can deactivate the deal they created.
+If consumers want to stop receiving the data and get refund for the rest of their budget, they can deactivate the deal they created.
 However, in order to deactivate the deal, the deal must be in the `DEAL_STATUS_ACTIVE` state.

 ## Backwards Compatibility